ansolantz/xPosure/README.md

 # xPosure

 ## Description
-xPosure is a social picture discovery and organisation application.
+xPosure was the second project execute at Ironhack.
+In is a social picture discovery and organisation application built in only 6 days.
 It is a fullstack application built using express, Node.js, mongoose, and bootstrap.

 It supports social login using Instagram as well as image uploads to an external server.
+Further it also supports liking other user images and exploring content from others to get inspiration and follow them.

+Features that was on the todo list but never finished due to time contraints were:
+- Google Login and photo sync
+- Filtering by geo location
+- Link counts
+- etc

 ## Prepration work - User Stories